 3. Fuel with a Brain-Friendly Diet

 Food impacts the efficiency of your brain directly.
 Nutrient-rich foods supply the materials for building neurotransmitters, aid energy generation, and lower brain inflammation.
+Good nutrition is one of the most powerful tools available for combating brain fog symptoms naturally.

 Focus on:

-• Leafy greens such as spinach and kale for folate and vitamin K
+- Leafy greens such as spinach and kale for folate and vitamin K

-• Fatty fish, such as salmon, for omega-3s
+- Fatty fish such as salmon for omega-3s

-• Berries for antioxidants
+- Berries for antioxidants

-• Whole grains for a constant glucose supply
+- Whole grains for a constant glucose supply

-• Nuts and seeds for Magnesium and zinc
+- Nuts and seeds for magnesium and zinc

-• Limit or exclude processed foods, refined sugar, and artificial additives since they can trigger inflammation and destabilize blood sugar, both causes of thinking fog.
+- Limit or exclude processed foods, refined sugar, and artificial additives since they can trigger inflammation and destabilize blood sugar, both causes of thinking fog

 4. Consider Cognitive-Boosting Supplements